jasondeglint/MaViS/README.md

 This project is a final deliverable for the [Full Stack Deep Learning](https://fullstackdeeplearning.com/) course.

-When implementing the edge component the project went through three interations.
+Implementing the edge component the project went through three interations.
 This repository only contains the code of the Nvidia Jetson Nano used in the final version of the project.

 ![](/media/project_history.png)